KSDaemon/wiola/README.md

 wiola
 =====

-WAMP (WebSocket Application Messaging Protocol) implementation on Lua, using the power of LUA Nginx module, Lua WebSocket addon, and Redis as cache store.
+WAMP (WebSocket Application Messaging Protocol) implementation on Lua, using the power of Lua Nginx module, Lua WebSocket addon, and Redis as cache store.

 Table of Contents